-I'm purchasing a new build house in Vauxhall with a mortgage from Birmingham Midshires.
-The sellers would not move on the amount so I negotiated 6k of fixtures and fittings instead.
-The property agent advised me not disclose to my solicitor about the deal as it could put at risk my loan with Birmingham Midshires.
-Do I keep my lawyer in the dark?.
+I am purchasing my first flat in Vauxhall benefiting from help to buy.
+The sellers would not budge the amount so I negotiated £7000 of fixtures and fittings instead.
+The property agent suggested that I not to tell my conveyancer about this side-deal as it will jeopardize my mortgage with the lender.
+Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 In my capacity as executor for the will of my uncle I am disposing of a residence in Cardiff but live in Vauxhall.
 My lawyer (based 200 miles from merequires that I sign a stat dec before completion.
 Could you suggest a conveyancing lawyer in Vauxhall who can attest and place their company stamp on the document?

 strictly speaking you are not likely to need to have the documents witnessed by a conveyancing solicitor.
 Normally or notary public or solicitor will be fine regardless of whether they are Vauxhall based